wp-plugins/jabber-feed/readme.txt

 is why I told this plugin is more a proof of concept than an useful one.
 But hopefully, soon it will be better!

+= From myself: but no browser can detect XMPP autodiscovery links.
+What is the use of them here?!

+I am writting a small Firefox plugin for this.
+Soon more infos!

 = Do you like to ask questions to yourself?
 Do you feel lonely? =

 Maybe. ;-)